AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-pdf.md

 >
 > FMPS publishing is only available in Adobe Experience Manager Guides as a Cloud Service.
 You can create a PDF output preset using FMPS, only from the Map dashboard.

 Use this method to generate a PDF output from not only the DITA content, but also FrameMaker documents (.book and .fm) available in your AEM repository.
 The PDF can be created by configuring an output preset and published using FrameMaker Publishing Server (FMPS).
 You can design and configure the look-and-feel of your output for PDF and other formats and store the same in a setting file (.sts).
 This setting file is then used by FMPS to generate output for a DITA map or .book file.
-To create or edit an output preset, see the  *Understanding the output presets* section in the [AEM Guides as a Cloud Service User Guide](https://helpx.adobe.com/content/dam/help/en/xml-documentation-solution/cs-apr-22/XML-Documentation-for-Adobe-Experience-Manager_CS_User-Guide_EN.pdf).
+To create or edit an output preset, view [Understanding the output presets](../user-guide/generate-output-understand-presets.md).

-For more information on configuring FMPS, see [Generate output from FrameMaker documents](https://help.adobe.com/en_US/xml-documentation-for-adobe-experience-manager/index.html#t=DXML-master-map%2Ffm-output-generatation.html).
+For more information on configuring FMPS, view [Generate output from FrameMaker documents](../user-guide/fm-output-generatation.md).

 **Native PDF**